 We each had a bag before moving onto our next dish: crispy fried seafood.

-Victor guided us through the row of stalls, each named after the chef who owned it.
+Vincent guided us through the row of stalls, each named after the chef who owned it.
 We selected octopus and calamari with a spicy chili oil and dug in.

 We also tasted sinigang na isda, a spicy and sour fish soup that was cooked in a giant pan over a propane burner.